10 Expert Tips on How to Choose Color Schemes for Your Infographics

 Tertiary Colors and Impossible Models

-Before concluding this brief summary, I want to warn you that these models (better known as RGB and CMYK) are only theoretical models, not physical ones.
+Before concluding this summary, I want to warn you that these models (better known as RGB and CMYK) are only theoretical models, not physical ones.

 How to Create Color Schemes